ThankUniverse/Cadavre-exquis-Michael/README.md

 ### HERE is a tiny joke :sweat_smile:
 Something about subtraction just doesn't add up.

 how can you manage all this conflicts?

+ As their power grew, their determination withered.
+ They were getting forked left and right, unable to foresee what was coming.
+ Fortunately, they came upon the saint Git and finally git gud.

 :poop: